adams-cool-org/ssha3/docs/sop.md

 4. For each sewer, attempt to resolve the missing slope value using the following methods, until a slope value is determined:
     * **From Design/Return Plans**
         1. For each study sewer tagged in this category, navigate to the drawing using the URL in the `STICKERLINK` field.
 Do this by copying and pasting the URL into the Internet Explorer browser.
         2. Determine if the missing slope values are listed in the drawing for the study sewer.
-Note than in some instances, the drawing for a neighboring sewer will contain the missing slope value that is needed.
+Note that in some instances, the drawing for a neighboring sewer will contain the missing slope value that is needed.
     * **From Adjacent Manhole Inverts**
         1. Navigate to the upstream and downstream manholes of the sewer in question and see if invert elevations exist in the attribute table for these manholes.
         2. Use the invert elevations and the length of the pipe to calculate slope.